CIDRAM/Aggregator/README.md

 ### How to install:

 As a stand-alone PHP class, installing it is exceptionally easy.
-You can download the file containing the class, [Aggregator.php](src/Aggregator.php), directly from this repository, and copy it to any projects that need it, or, if you'd prefer, you can install it using Composer:
+You can download the file containing the class, [aggregator.php](src/Aggregator.php), directly from this repository, and copy it to any projects that need it, or, if you'd prefer, you can install it using Composer:

 `composer require cidram/aggregator`

 *Note: The code in this class is based upon code in the CIDRAM package, but the two are NOT dependent on each other.*

 After you've downloaded the file, to allow your projects to use the class, [PSR-4](http://www.php-fig.org/psr/psr-4/) autoloading is preferred (particularly if you're using a large number of different, unrelated classes).
-If you're installing the class via Composer, all you have to do is `require_once 'vendor/autoload.php` and everything will be taken care of.
-Alternatively, if you're installing it manually (or without Composer), and don't want to use a PSR-4 autoloader, you can simply require or include the class into your projects (which may be much easier in many cases) by including the respective statement to point to the class file in the relevant PHP files
+If you're installing the class via Composer, all you have to do is `require_once 'vendor/autoload.php';` and everything will be taken care of.
+Alternatively, if you're installing it manually (or without Composer), and don't want to use a PSR-4 autoloader, you can simply require or include the class into your projects (which may be much easier in many cases) by including the respective statement to point to the class file in the relevant PHP files.

 ---